dyozie/pivotal-hd-docs/content/introduction/pivotalhd-component.md

 * DataLoader - A massively parallel SQL query engine

-* Sqoop - A massively parallel SQL query engine
+* Sqoop - A tool for importing data from Database to HDFS and viceversa

-* Flume - A massively parallel SQL query engine
+* Flume - A scalable data importing system to Hadoop